cjoshmartin-com/resume/index.md

 ---------

 Dec 2019
-:   *B.S in Computer Engineering from Purdue University*
+:   *Bachelor of Science in Computer Engineering from The Purdue of Engineering and Technology*
     (Indianapolis, Indiana)

     * Minors in Computer Science and Mathematics